cjdelisle/wasabi/readme.md

 This is the plan: https://www.destroyallsoftware.com/talks/the-birth-and-death-of-javascript

 The idea is to get [WebAssembly](http://webassembly.org/) code to run in Linux as if it were native code, with full system call support.
-Then once it is functioning
+Then since it is already software bounds-checked, migrate it into kernelspace because it cannot trash kernel memory.
+The idea being to put an end to context switches.

 ## Todo list
 * [x] [Toolchain for building C/C++ to wasm](https://github.com/WebGHC/wasm-cross)